m-lab/ooni-support/README.md

 ### For Ooni Installation

-- The Ooni `.rpm` file.
+- The Ooni `.rpm` file (See the "Building the Ooni RPM" section below).
 - A clone of the `ooni-support` repository.
 - `/etc/mlab/slice-functions` must exist, containing the M-Lab slice functions.

 Building the Ooni RPM
 ----------------------

-With the recursive clone of `ooni-support` in a temporary not inside `/home/mlab_ooni`, perform the following steps.
+With the recursive clone of `ooni-support` in a temporary that is *not* inside `/home/mlab_ooni`, perform the following steps.

 1. Change directories into the `ooni-support` clone.
 2. Run `git checkout <tag>` where `<tag>` is the tag you want to build.
 3. Ensure that it is OK to delete everything in `/home/mlab_ooni`.
+Create a backup just in case.
 4. Run `./package/slicebuild.sh mlab_ooni`.

-**WARNING:** The last step will remove all files and subdirectories in `/home/mlab_ooni`.
+**WARNING:** The last step will remove *everything* in `/home/mlab_ooni`.

 **NOTE:** The `ooni-support` clone MUST be outside of `/home/mlab_ooni`, otherwise, otherwise an `rsync` copy will go into an infinite loop because of the destination directory being inside the source directory.

-This will create an `mlab_ooni-XYZ.rpm` file (where `XYZ` is the version number and architecture name) inside of `build/slicebase-i386/i686/` in the `ooni-support` clone.
+This will create an `mlab_ooni-XYZ.rpm` file (where `XYZ` is the version number and architecture name) in `ooni-support/build/slicebase-i386/i686/`.

 Installing the RPM
 -------------------